Spectral analysis of the zigzag process: Examples

 \subsection{Gaussian distribution}

 Suppose $U(x) = x^2/(2\sigma^2)$.
-By the scaling properties (Lemma~\ref{lem:scaling}) we may assume without loss of generality that $\sigma = 1$ and consider $U(x) = x^2/2$.
+Without loss of generality we assume that $\sigma = 1$ and consider $U(x) = x^2/2$.
 This is an instance of the family discussed above, with $\beta = 2$.
 In particular Assumptions~\ref{ass:sobolev} until~\ref{ass:symmetric} are satisfied.
 Let $\erfc(z)= 1- \erf(z)$ denote the complimentary error function, with the error function $\erf(z)$ given by